trailofbits/vast/README.md

 For further information check [trailofbits.github.io/vast/](https://trailofbits.github.io/vast/).

+## Try VAST

+You can experiment with VAST on [compiler explorer](https://godbolt.org/z/3se3q9Tja).
+Feel free to use VAST and produce MLIR dialects.
+To specify the desired MLIR output, utilize the `-vast-emit-mlir=<dialect>` option.
+Currently, the supported options are:

+- `-vast-emit-mlir=hl` to generate [high-level](https://trailofbits.github.io/vast/dialects/HighLevel/HighLevel/) dialect.
+- `-vast-emit-mlir=llvm` to generate LLVM MLIR dialect.

 ## License

 VAST is licensed according to the [Apache 2.0](LICENSE) license.
 VAST links against and uses Clang and LLVM APIs.
 Clang is also licensed under Apache 2.0, with [LLVM exceptions](https://github.com/llvm/llvm-project/blob/main/clang/LICENSE.TXT).